navajogit/vm_win/README.md

 ### **Last update: 28.04.2025**

-# How to add 3 basic shortcuts to windows similat to gnome:
+# How to add 3 basic shortcuts to windows similar to gnome:

 Run this script command in powershell with administrator privlages: